When Laverne Cox introduced herself to students at the College, she refused to confine herself to a single label.

 “I stand before you as a proud, African American, transgender woman,” Cox said.
 “I believe it is important to name the various intersecting components of my multiple identities because I’m not just one thing, and neither are you.”

 During her “Ain’t I a Woman” lecture in Kendall Hall on Friday, Nov.
-6, the “Orange is the New Black” actress and activist launched into statistics about the struggles transgender people face every day in the United States.
+6, the “Orange is the New Black” actress and activist launched into statistics about the struggles faced by transgender people every day in the United States.

 Citing the National Coalition of Anti-Violence Programs, Cox said over 50 percent of all LGBTQ homicide victims are trans women.